 4 Tips For Parallel Parking A Food Truck

-Road and Track gives a mathematical equation on to to parallel park perfectly!!!
+Road and Track gives a mathematical equation on how to parallel park perfectly!!!

-If you are a proclaimed master of parallel parking and have any additional advice to beginner food truck operators please feel to share your advice in the comment section below.
+Are a proclaimed master of parallel parking?
+Share any additional advice to beginner food truck operators in the comment section below.